urbansportsclub/usc-reusable-workflows/README.md

 ### Code coverage for other languages

-To use code coverage for other languages, your test step should output a coverage file.
-This file then, should be uploaded to GitHub artifacts.
-Since the upload step and download happen in different moments, you have to specify the name of the artifact to be downloaded.
+Your test step should output a coverage file for use with other languages, which should then be uploaded to GitHub artifacts.
+Since the upload and download of the file occur at different times, you need to specify the name of the artifact to be downloaded.

 ```yaml
 test: